deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 ### Allows you to provide parameter validation as early as possible

-Which also allows the consumer to explicitly act on potential errors.
-I must be honest here that we mostly need this level of validation due to Go's inability to provide non-nil pointer flowing which is provided in languages like TypeScript. if you check out [my post on TypeScript](https://www.telerik.com/blogs/uncovering-typescript-for-c-developers#no-more-billion-dollar-mistakes-protection-against-null-and-undefined), you can see here on what I mean by this.
-However, there are still genuine other cases where a compiler cannot guard against your own business logic.
-In the case of our example above, we can still make our code compile successfully with the constructor implementation but get a runtime error:
+Enforcing parameter validation also allows the consumer to explicitly act on potential errors.
+I must be honest here, we mostly need this level of validation due to Go's inability to enforce nil pointer check before accessing the value, which is provided in languages like TypeScript.
+[My post on TypeScript](https://www.telerik.com/blogs/uncovering-typescript-for-c-developers#no-more-billion-dollar-mistakes-protection-against-null-and-undefined) demonstrates what I mean by this.
+However, there are genuinely other cases where a compiler cannot guard against your own business logic.
+In our example above, we can still make our code compile successfully with the constructor implementation but get a runtime error:

 ```golang
 package main